ujwalabhishek/s3backup-php/README.md

 ## Features
 - Simple to use
 - Backups all databases on a MySQL server
-- Backups and compresses (using bzip2) directories and files
+- Backups and compresses (using zip) directories and files
 - Uses URL type storage keys, so it's easy to browse the backup bucket
 - (optionally) Removes old backups according to a grandfather-father-son based schedule